lars-t-hansen/swat/plans/ROADMAP.md

 * speed up vcalls, maybe avoid going out of line [flag -O]
 * speed up upcasts, don't emit code [flag -O]
 * ditto downcasts, probably - for now
-* if the desc is in flat memory then reading the desc means obtaining an index
 * note, right now JS performs a null check on obj reference, does this move into wasm somehow?
 * can we create a general runtime facility?
-* clean up toolchain: r7rs support?  chez scheme or other scheme system support?
 * more demos
 * Fix the L.#x10 bug if possible, maybe by finessing it to L.x10